Michael Banim

-Michael Banim (5 August 1796 – 30 August 1874) was an Irish short story writer.
+Michael Banim (5 August 1796 – 30 August 1874) was an Irish novelist and short story writer.
 Brother of John Banim, he was born in Kilkenny, and died in Booterstown.

 Personal life

-Michael was educated at Dr Magrath's Catholic school.
+Michael was educated at Dr. Magrath's Catholic school.
 He went on to study for the bar, but a decline in his father's business caused him to retire from his studies.
-He returned home to take over the family business, which he returned to prosperity, restoring his parents to comfort, both material and mental.
+He returned home to take over the family business, which he returned to prosperity, restoring his parents to material and mental comfort.
 In 1826 he visited John in London, making the acquaintance of many distinguished men of letters.
-When the struggle for catholic emancipation was at its height, Michael worked energetically for the cause.
-In 1828 he had the honor of a visit from the Comte de Montalembert, who had read the ‘O'Hara Tales’ and was then on a tour through Ireland.
+When the struggle for Catholic emancipation was at its height, Michael worked energetically for the cause.
+In 1828, he had the honor of a visit from the Comte de Montalembert, who had read the ‘O'Hara Tales’ and was then on a tour through Ireland.

 When John Banim was struck down by illness, his brother wrote and earnestly invited him to return to Kilkenny and share his home.
-"You speak a great deal too much," he observed in one letter, "about what you think you owe me.
+"You speak too much," he observed in one letter, "about what you think you owe me.
 As you are my brother, never allude to it again.
 My creed on this subject is, that one brother should not want while the other can supply him."
 However, John remained in France, seeking medical care in Paris.

-In 1840, Michael married Catherine O'Dwyer with whom had two daughters, Mathilde and Mary.
-Although a man of means, in less than a year he lost almost the whole of his fortune through the failure of a merchant.
+In 1840, Michael married Catherine O'Dwyer who had two daughters, Mathilde and Mary.
+Although a man of means, in less than a year he lost almost all of his fortune through the failure of a merchant.
 Poor health followed.
-He was appointed postmaster of Kilkenny in 1852 which he held until illness forced him to retire in 1873.
+He was appointed postmaster of Kilkenny in 1852, which he held until illness forced him to retire in 1873.
 He also served a term as mayor.
 His health failing, he went with his family to reside at Booterstown, near Dublin, where he died in 1874.
 His widow was granted a civil list pension.